dsexton23/Jammming/jammming/README.md

 This project is a playlist creater app connected to spotify API. it allows you to search any song artist or album and add them to a custom playlist. these playlists can be renamed and saved to be stored for later use.

+future potential add on features:
+*Include preview samples for each track
+*Only display songs not currently present in the playlist in the search results *Add a loading screen while playlist is saving
+*Update the access token logic to expire at exactly the right time, instead of setting expiration from when the user initiates their next search
+*After user redirect on login, restoring the search term from before the redirect *Ensure playlist information doesn’t get cleared if a user has to refresh their access token

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).